 \section{Majorization lemma and proposed method}

-Here, we will prove a \emph{majorization lemma} that shows that the model $m^k_\lambda$ defined in \cref{eq: def of model} is an upper bound on the objective function.
-This lemma lets us characterize our LM method as a majorization-minimization method.
-For $a, b \in \R^d$, we denote the sublevel set and the line segment by
+Here, we will prove a \emph{majorization lemma} that shows that the LM model $m^k_\lambda$ defined in \cref{eq: def of model} is an upper bound on the objective function.
+In view of this lemma, we can characterize our LM method as a majorization-minimization (MM) method.